-R03 Disruption of School
+RO3 Disruption of School

 Students shall not, by use of violence, force, noise, coercion, threat, harassment, intimidation, fear, passive resistance, false alarm (including fire and bomb threats) or any other conduct, cause, attempt to cause, or threaten to cause the disruption or obstruction of any lawful mission, process, activity, or function of the school.
-Students shall not urge other students to engage in such conduct for the purpose of causing, attempting, or threatening to cause the disruption or obstruction of any lawful mission, process, activity of any lawful mission, process, activity or function of causing, attempting, or threatening to cause the disruption or obstruction of any lawful mission, process, activity or function.
+Students shall not urge other students to engage in such conduct for the purpose of causing, attempting, or threatening to cause the disruption or obstruction of any lawful mission, process, activity or function of any lawful mission, process, activity or function of the school.